 Your New Crypto-Hedge: Dollar-Cost Averaging

 Dollar-cost averaging is a widely used strategy in traditional investing.
-Here we look at what it is and how the same principle can be applied to Bitcoin and other crypto trading.
+Here we look at what it is and how the same principle can be applied to Bitcoin and other cryptocurrencies.

 What is dollar-cost averaging?

-Some investors prefer to wait for a stock to bottom out before buying, so they can profit when it grows in value.
+Some of those hoping to make money from buying and selling currencies prefer to wait for a stock to bottom out before buying, so they can profit when it grows in value.
 To manage this successfully, you must time the market, which isn’t always easy.

 Someone using dollar-cost averaging will buy the same value in a stock or fund on the same day every month, regardless of its share value.
 This transaction can be automated, and we’ll see how that can be done with crypto using Skrill’s Reserves feature.